Nordmann Seedless Nagami Kumquat

 Site and Soil: In spring, summer and fall, keep your potted Citrus in a location with 1/2 day to full sun.
 In the winter, place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

-Hardiness: We recommend bringing Nagami Kumquat to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to about 25 ° F. We recommend bringing it into a well-lit and protected location in late fall before hard frosts occur.

 Bearing Age: 1-2 years after planting